-When you are under investigation for a federal crime, the criminal proceedings will be different.
-For starters, you must have violated the United States Code.
+If you are charged with a federal crime, it means that you have allegedly violated the United States Code.
 There are over 100 offenses classified as federal crimes under Title 18 of the United States Code.
-Regardless of the offense, certain factors classify a crime on the federal level.
-These factors include:
+Regardless of the offense, certain factors determine whether a crime is a federal one.
+Those factors are:

 - You crossed state lines